Jwillc/wildernessSurvivalThreeJS/README.md

 - The day-night cycle are 2 minutes long
 - Stay indoors at night or get abducted

+Bow and arrow
+- Press I to open the crafting menu
+- Select bow list (requires 5 strings and 1 stick)
+- Arrows are free to craft at the moment

 Thats it!
 That's all there is to do for now.
 Build shelter and survive the nights.

 # Wilderness Survival